cado-security/product-help/docs/cado-response/investigate/browse-disk.md

 # Browse Disk

-When you select a piece of disk evidence in the Project Overview tab, a Browse Disk Tab will appear.
+When you select a piece of disk evidence in the Investigation Overview tab, a Browse Disk Tab will appear.

 Browse Disk shows a hierarchical view of the file system.
 Cado marks directory structures where Cado has found Alarms or Suspicions with red or yellow dots respectively.
 Clicking on a folder allows you to drill down into that structure.